 Where to get the bones?

-If you are having trouble finding bones to make bone broth, speak to your local grass-fed farmer, butcher, or meat cutter.
+If you are having trouble finding bones to make bone broth, speak to your local farmer of grass-fed livestock, butcher, or meat cutter.
 A lot of bones end up being discarded because boneless meat is easier to market.
 The whole animal is no longer being sold in the grocery store.
 But it’s available.
 You just have to ask.
+Many stores will have bones available in the freezer section, they may be labelled as soup bones, or as marrow bones.

 By mid-morning, the following day, any meat on the bones will be tender and separate from the bones.
 You can remove this meat from the bones and chop it finely and return it to the pot, with the bones.
 Let it simmer a little longer, with the bones.
 If it starts to boil rapidly reduce the temperature to warm.
 It doesn’t need to boil.